jaemnkm/11-11.development/_posts/20191111/2019-11-01-fullness-of-being.md

 <d style="padding-left: 100px;display:block">Or does it explode?</d>
 <br><br>
 <span style="margin-left: 40px;">
 Then you realize that the shadowtime is also in the imagery.
+The rotting of Then you realize that the shadowtime is also in the imagery.
 The rotting of meat—the way it becomes inedible for humans because it’s being eaten by bacteria—the rotting is commensurate, in a metaphorical sense, with the deferment of the dream of un-alienated fullness of being, the “dream” that Hughes is talking about.
 It’s an ecological process—the appropriation of something we thought was just for us (it’s called “meat” not “cows” or “pigs” for this reason), by something else.
 The something else-ness is what makes the rottenness of the meat disgusting.
 That’s a thing that can happen in a few days in your kitchen; the racism is a thing that can happen for several hundred years in the hemisphere you live in on Earth.
 Metaphor is bringing these two timescales close without collapsing them into one another.
 “This is that,” in the realm of metaphor rather than math, means also that “this is not that.”
 Rotting time is not the same as dream deferment time.
 </span>
 <br>
 <span style="margin-left: 40px;">